Wildlight (photo agency): Photographers

-The Wildlight team comprised Christina De Water, Manager; Photo Editors Rachael Knefper, joined in 1986 by Annette Cruger; while photographers were Carolyn Johns, Oliver Strewe and Philip Quirk, joined later in 1985 by photographer Grenville Turner.
-Other photographers connected as its reputation spread, among them Mark Lang, Jason Busch, Peter Solness, Lorrie Graham, Milton Wordley, and Ben Bohane, while David Moore's and Rennie Ellis’ colour archives were represented by Wildlight.
+The Wildlight team comprised Christina De Water, Manager; Photo Editor Rachael Knefper, joined in 1986 by Annette Cruger; while photographers were Carolyn Johns, Oliver Strewe and Philip Quirk, joined later in 1985 by photographer Grenville Turner.
+Other photographers connected as its reputation spread, among them Mark Lang, Jason Busch, Peter Solness, Lorrie Graham, Milton Wordley, and Ben Bohane, while David Moore's and Rennie Ellis’ colour archives were also represented by Wildlight.
 Its offices welcomed visits from US photographers Gregory Heisler, Arnold Newman, Jay Maisel and UK magazine designer & art director, John Tennant.

 Australian identity

 An early promotional campaign pitched the agency as "the place for Real Australia in Pictures” and its business focused on promoting the character of the country.
 Over 1986/7 when global attention was being focused on Australia for its 1988 Bicentenary, Christina De Water traveled to show the photographers' portfolios to magazine editors in the UK, Germany, France, then the US, with an immediate response which boosted assignments for the agency's photographers.
 IBM commissioned a book illustrated by the four original members and in conjunction with a film of the same name directed by Brian Morris.

 From 1990–2003 Quirk was Wildlight's managing director.
 As part of the agency's activities between 1997 - 2001 he managed and published Australian Faces & Places Diary, a showcase of Australian reportage & documentary photography of exclusively black-and-white imagery printed in warm duo-tone.